-- grants Applicant access to the following documents, redacted in accordance with EU Regulation 2016/679: - Statement for revocation, including Exhibits MN 1 MN 9, submitted on 18/04/24; - Defence Nokia Technologies Oy, submitted on 08/07/24; - Reply to the Defence by Nokia Technologies Oy, including Exhibit, submitted on 09/09/24; - Rejoinder to the Reply to the Defence by Nokia Technologies Oy including Exhibits, submitted on 09/10/24; - rejects access to Exhibits MN 0 and MN 0 T, - grants Defendant leave to appeal,

-- suspends the effects of the present order until the expiration of the deadline for filing an appeal or, if an appeal is filed, until the end of such proceedings, - rejects all remaining requests.
+- grants Applicant access to the following documents, redacted in accordance with EU Regulation 2016/679: - -"Statement for revocation / Declaration of invalidity" and exhibits MN 1 MN 9, - "Defence Nokia Technologies Oy" and all exhibits, - "Reply to the Defence by Nokia Technologies Oy" and all exhibits, - "Rejoinder to the Reply to the Defence by Nokia Technologies Oy" and all exhibits. - rejects access to Exhibits MN 0 and MN 0 T, - grants Defendant leave to appeal, - suspends the effects of the present order until the expiration of the deadline for filing an appeal or, if an appeal is filed, until the end of such proceedings, - rejects all remaining requests.